SSH

 ProxyJump root@194.62.99.222

-And all that would be needed is to connect via
+And it would only be left to connect via

 ssh server2jumping